 Key Stage 4

 The KS4 programme is mainly delivered by Jane Crosbie.
 Jane is a Biology specialist and aims to deliver a KS4 programme which suits and stretches the academic ability of each pupil.
 The programme is designed to nurture creative thinking and problem solving, with application to real life situations.
 Where applicable, the course is used to also develop pupils understanding of personal care and safety.
+There is the opportunity to study all three GCSE sciences at GCSE.

 AQA Entry Level Certificate - Science (5960)